luaneporto/luaneporto/README.md

 - 👋 Hi!
 I'm Luane.
 - 💻 Software Engineer at Grupo Globo.
 - 📚 Master's student in information science with a Bachelor's degree in Library Science (2020) and in Information Systems (ongoing).
-- 🌱 I'm currently learning python and javascript.
+- 🌱 I'm stepping up my learning in Python and JavaScript, taking my skills to the next level.
 - ✉️ You can e-mail me at: luane.sporto@gmail.com or connect on my social networks.

 ## 🌐 Socials: